trivago/gollum/docs/src/gen/consumer/awsKinesis.rst

 Examples
 --------

-This example consume a kinesis stream "myStream" and create messages:
+This example consumes a kinesis stream "myStream" and create messages:

 .. code-block:: yaml